 If you’re looking for a healthy dose of reality about the ins and outs of running a business, look no further than The Hard Thing About Hard Things book by Ben Horowitz, co-founder of the venture capital firm Andreessen Horowitz.
-Horowitz has had his fair share of ups and downs on the road to success, and he’s candid in his depiction of the obstacles that business owners face.
+Horowitz has had his fair share of ups and downs on the road to success, and he’s candid in depicting the obstacles that business owners face.

 The Hard Thing About Hard Things Summary

 His no-nonsense approach is refreshing for business owners who like to hear it straight, and he’s highly realistic about the struggles that CEOs face daily.
-As he details his career from humble beginnings to huge success, you can see concrete examples of the types of obstacles that many leaders will need to overcome.
+As he details his career from humble beginnings to huge success, you can see concrete examples of obstacles that many leaders will need to overcome.

 While Horowitz’s story might not resonate with everyone, many business owners will be able to relate to some aspect of his experience.
 In addition, his anecdotes paint him as a relatable authority that readers can trust, even outside the tech industry.

 In the end, The Hard Thing About Hard Things book is all about how the CEO chooses to lead and make decisions.
 The “hard thing” is no set formula for leading, motivating, or making decisions when you hit hard times.
 Instead, for better or for worse, you need to learn and grow as you go.

 The Hard Thing About Hard Things by Ben Horowitz isn’t always a feel-good read, but the lessons within can help any CEO need a reality check for their business.
 Please fill out my contact form to learn how you can implement techniques from The Hard Thing About Hard Things book into your business.